The Room

-The Room is a 2003 American independent romantic drama film written, produced, executive produced and directed by Tommy Wiseau, who stars in the film alongside Juliette Danielle and Greg Sestero.
-Set in San Francisco, the film is centred around a melodramatic love triangle between amiable banker Johnny (Wiseau), his deceptive fiancée Lisa (Danielle) and his conflicted best friend Mark (Sestero).
-A significant portion of the film is dedicated to a series of unrelated subplots, most of which involve at least one supporting character and are left unresolved due to the film's inconsistent narrative structure.
-The work was reportedly intended to be semi-autobiographical in nature; according to Wiseau, the title alludes to the potential of a room to be the site of both good and bad events.
-The stage play from which the film is derived was so-called due to its events taking place entirely in a single room.
+The Room is a 2003 American independent romantic drama film written, directed, and produced by Tommy Wiseau, who also stars in the film alongside Juliette Danielle and Greg Sestero.
+Set in San Francisco, the film is centered around a melodramatic love triangle between amiable banker Johnny (Wiseau), his deceptive fiancée Lisa (Danielle), and his conflicted best friend Mark (Sestero).
+The work was reportedly intended to be semi-autobiographical in nature.
+According to Wiseau, the title alludes to the potential of a room to be the site of both good and bad events.
+The stage play from which the film is derived was so named due to its events taking place entirely in a single room.

-A number of publications have labeled The Room as one of the worst films ever made.
-An assistant professor of film studies was the first to describe The Room as "the Citizen Kane of bad movies."
-Originally shown only in a limited number of California theaters, The Room quickly became a cult film due to its bizarre and unconventional storytelling, technical and narrative flaws, and Wiseau's off-kilter performance.
-Although Wiseau has retrospectively described the film as a black comedy, audiences have generally viewed it as a poorly made drama, an opinion shared by some of the cast.
-Although the film was a box-office bomb, sales and notoriety significantly increased in later years.
+A number of publications have labeled The Room as one of the worst films ever made, one even describing it as "the Citizen Kane of bad movies".
+Originally shown only in a limited number of California theaters, The Room quickly became a cult film due to its bizarre and unconventional storytelling, technical and narrative issues, and Wiseau's performance.
+Although Wiseau has retrospectively described the film as a black comedy, audiences have generally viewed it as a poorly-made drama, an opinion shared by some of the cast.
+Although the film was a box-office bomb, home media sales and notoriety following its initial release significantly increased its public profile.

 The Disaster Artist, Sestero's memoir of the making of The Room, was co-written with Tom Bissell and published in 2013.
 A film of the same title based on the book, directed by and starring James Franco, was released on December 1, 2017; the book and film received widespread acclaim and numerous award nominations.
+A spiritual successor starring Bob Odenkirk is set to be released at an unspecified date; it was initially planned to be released in 2023, which would have coincided with the twentieth anniversary of The Room.